dustinpfister/blog_posts/_posts/js-javascript-foreach.md

 ### 2.4 - While loops

-Another way would be to use a while loop.
+Another way to loop over all the contents of an array in javaScript would be to use a while loop, or any of the other loop options.

 ```js
 var arr = [1, 2, 3],